aseichter2007/ClipboardConqueror/readme.md

 ------

 1. Enter `|||` followed by your request or command.
 Pipe "|" can be typed by pressing shift + backslash (above enter).
 2. Copy the text to your clipboard.
-For example:
+After a few moments, you should get a notification and the response is ready to paste:
    ```
    - ||| Say hello
    ```
-   Copy the line above
+   Copy the line above.
+Wait for the notification the paste.

    ```
    - |||introduction|